Alcohol, Drugs, And Socializing

-If you smoke weed enough, it's really just another hobby (how's it any different than being really enthusiastic about wine?).
+If you smoke weed enough, it's really just another hobby - How's it any different from being a wine enthusiast?
 A lot of socializing and relationships grow out of shared interests.
 Some people are friends because they all like baseball.
-Other people are friends because they like to get together to smoke up.
+Others because they like to get together to smoke up.
 Some people can make a new friend by inviting someone to come salsa dancing with them.
-Other people make friends by going, "You smoke?!
+Others make friends by going, "You smoke?!
 I'm going to back to my place to blaze right now if you want to come."

 Other drugs you can make a hobby out of doing

-Similar to marijuana, social circles can grow out of people's shared interest in doing other types of drugs.
+Similar to marijuana, social circles can grow out of a shared interest in doing other types of drugs.
 You'll sometimes come across a group of friends who were all connoisseurs of hallucinogens.
-They aren't frat boys who occasionally eat some mushrooms while they're partying.
-No, these guys can go on for hours about the molecular structure of psilocybin or anthropological studies on the spiritual rituals peyote is used in.
-There are scenes around other kinds of drugs too.
+They aren't frat bro who occasionally eat some mushrooms while they're partying.
+No, they can go on for hours about the molecular structure of psilocybin, or the anthropological studies on the spiritual rituals peyote is used in.
+There are scenes around other kinds of drugs.
 Ecstasy and the other club drugs are the first to come to mind.

-I won't beat the danger angle to death, but I think one trap some people fall into is they'll join one of these subcultures just because it offers them a social circle and a sense of identity.
-"Oh sweet, I can be the shaman guy who knows everything about acid."
-Of course I can't paint these people as totally innocent victims.
-They were already drawn towards these drugs for other reasons, but the social element may be part of the mix too.
+I think one trap some people fall into is they'll join one of these subcultures just because it offers them a friend group and a sense of identity - "Oh sweet, I can be the shaman guy who knows everything about acid."
+Of course I can't paint these people as completely innocent victims.
+They were already drawn toward these drugs for other reasons, but the social element may be part of the mix too.